Safe Routes to School E-News

 A new report out from the Institute of Medicine examines the status of physical activity and physical education efforts in schools, how physical activity and fitness affect health outcomes, and what can be done to help schools get students to become more active.
 Read the report here.
 We’re pleased to note that the recommendations include efforts for school siting, joint use and traffic calming as ways to get schools to create environments where students can get 60 minutes of physical activity/day.

-The National Partnership is pleased to welcome three new staff to our team.
+The Safe Routes Partnership is pleased to welcome three new staff to our team.

 Mikaela Randolph joins us as our shared use campaign manager, working with states and localities nationally to advance shared use agreements and policy adoption ensuring that underserved communities have access to physical activity opportunities.